FAQ's

 However, it's important to note that different sporting bodies have varying restrictions on the use of certain supplements.
 Therefore, competitors should visit the Global DRO website to check for specific limitations on the product before using it for their respective sports.

-HASTA has independently tested each batch of our products to determine that they do not contain WADA-banned substances (WADA = World Anti-Doping Authority).
+HASTA has independently tested each batch of our products to determine that they do not contain WADA-banned substances (World Anti-Doping Authority).
 This is relevant for people in workplaces that are subject to regular drug testing and for use by elite athletes.

 What is the difference between an amino acid, a polypeptide and a protein?